savchenko/windows10/README.md

 ### Clean-up profiles
-1. Create two new user profiles:
+1. Create new user profile
-    1. Regular user
-    1. Administrator account
 1. Log in as the newly created administrator
-1. Remove the old user account, choose "delete files"
+1. Remove the old account, choose "delete files"
 1. Reboot

 ### Install stoptracking changes
 For _each_ user, run:

 1. In elevated `cmd.exe`, execute: